 The answer to this question depends upon whom you are dealing with.
 If you are dealing with an actual credit card company (such as Capital One) then you may want to consider negotiating with them.
-If you are dealing with a collection agency, then I would NEVER negotiate with them (at least not until they could absolutely prove their case, or unless you have a very unique circumstance).
+If you are dealing with a collection agency, then I would RARELY negotiate with them (at least not until they could absolutely prove their case, or unless you have a very unique circumstance).

-In that regard, my suggestion is to not negotiate with them.
+In that regard, our suggestion is to not negotiate with them.
 (Caveat – There are a few times when negotiation with a collection agency is beneficial; 1) if the amount alleged due and owing is relatively small, perhaps $1000 or less.
 In that instance it may be cost effective to just “make it go away”; 2) if they are offering a cost effective deal to you, i.e. if you owe $4000 and they offer to settle for $500; get that one in writing, of course).

 Let’s talk about negotiation in general terms now.
 In our experience, we have found that it is much easier to negotiate if you can make a lump sum settlement.
 For instance, if you owe $5000 on a certain credit account and you are dealing with the original creditor, you may be able to negotiate a settlement of 50% to 60% of the balance, IF you can pay that amount in full.